WE WILL BE CLOSED EASTER SUNDAY.

 I would recommend you start spraying your roses for fungus problems now before they appear.
 With the wet spring we are having fungus will be a problem.
 Use Neem oil or a fungicide on them on a regular basis to prevent the fungus from getting started.
 Neem oil will also act as an insecticide and prevent the aphid problem.
 We are spraying weekly here.
 I missed last week due to being out of town.
 But I will get caught up on it this week.
 Between the rain.

-If you planted any bare root fruit trees this year or last year, the trunks of those young trees should be painted with white tree trunk paint so that the young, thin bark does not become sunburned and cracked allowing insects to damage the cambium layer which carries nutrients to all parts of the tree.
+If you planted any bare root fruit trees this year or last year, the trunks of the trees should be painted with white tree trunk paint so that the young, thin bark does not become sunburned and cracked allowing insects to damage the cambium layer which carries nutrients to all parts of the tree.
 Do not use an oil based paint.
 If you canâ€™t find tree trunk paint, a light colored, water based latex paint diluted by 50% works well.
 Also, due to the cool spring, some trees are starting to leaf out late.
 Don’t give up yet on them.
 Apples in particular are slower than other trees to break dormancy and with the cooler spring may be late leafing out.
 They have just barely started here.
 So depending on where you live, may be still dormant.

 Lawns should be fertilized with a lawn food, which will be high in nitrogen.
 You may want to over seed your lawn area to thicken it up a bit, and that can be done as long as your fertilizer does not have a weed control incorporated in the formula which would keep seed from sprouting.
 It is also a good time for starting a new lawn â€“ before the weather heats up making it difficult to keep the area adequately dampened without having to sprinkle it every couple of hours or so.
 The same would apply to planting ground covers from flats â€“ now is the time.